esnitkin914/Comparative_Genomics/day1_morning/README.md

 Lets try to incorporate a for loop inside the fasta_counter.sh script that uses the first command line argument - i.e directory name and search for \*.fna files in that directory and runs contig counting command on each of them.

-- Open “fasta_counter.sh” in pico or your favourite text editor and follow instructions for making edits so it will do what we want it to do
+- Open “fasta_counter.sh” in nano or your favourite text editor and follow instructions for making edits so it will do what we want it to do

 - Run this script in day1am directory and verify that you get the correct results.
 Basic usage of the script will be: